2025 World Figure Skating Championships: Ice dance

 Lilah Fear and Lewis Gibson of Great Britain were the only ice dance team to win two Grand Prix events this season – the 2024 Skate America and the 2024 Finlandia Trophy – although they finished in third place at the 2025 European Championships.
 Jayne Torvill and Christopher Dean of Great Britain, four-time World Champions in ice dance, voiced their support for Fear and Gibson, with Torvill noting that "they have taken ice dancing in Great Britain to another level".
 Dean was confident that momentum was on their side, stating, "there's the word of mouth around the events, the judges, the panel, the public perception of them, how the audience react – it does influence."

 The reigning silver medalists, Piper Gilles and Paul Poirier of Canada, had had a disappointing Grand Prix season; although they won the 2024 Skate Canada International, they had lost at the 2024 Finlandia Trophy to Fear and Gibson.
 Their struggles continued at the Grand Prix Final, where they finished in fifth place after a fall in the rhythm dance.
 Their momentum had shifted by February, when they won the 2025 Four Continents Championships.

 Madison Chock and Evan Bates of the United States had also had an inconsistent season, losing to Fear and Gibson at the 2024 Skate America and to Gillies and Poirier at the 2025 Four Continents Championships.
 Additionally, their "Tour of the Decades"-themed rhythm dance had undergone multiple changes throughout the season.
 Despite these setbacks, they had won the Grand Prix Final in December, as well as the 2024 NHK Trophy.

 The reigning bronze medalists, Charlène Guignard and Marco Fabbri of Italy, had the most polarizing free dance of the season, where the two portrayed robots.
 Despite the negative feedback to their robot program, Guignard and Fabbri won the 2024 Cup of China and the 2025 European Championships.
 Acknowledging the criticisms they had received about their routine from both fans and judges, Fabbri stated, "We don't want to be remembered as a couple who can only do one type of thing...
 We've changed styles several times.
 That's how we want people to remember us."

 Qualification

-Based on the results of the 2024 World Championships, each ISU member nation could field one to three entries per discipline.
+The number of entries from each nation for the 2025 World Championships was based on the results of the 2024 World Championships.
+These nations were eligible to enter more than one skater or team in the indicated disciplines.
 Skaters from Russia and Belarus were banned from participating "until further notice" due to the 2022 Russian invasion of Ukraine.